nicklutsko/nicklutsko.github.io/_posts/2016-09-04-Relative_Humidity.md

 <h2>Theory</h2>

 <p>The basic picture is of relative humidity being determined by a battle between detraining air from convective plumes, which tries to moisten the environment, and subsiding air, which dries out the environment.
-Romps defines an inverse length-scale for each of these; call them $d$ and $s$, with units 1/length. $1 / d$ is the distance away from a convecting plume over which detraining air moistens the environment, while $1 / s$ is the water vapor lapse rate $($water vapor decreases with altitude$)$.
+Romps defines an inverse length-scale for each of these; call them $d$ and $s$, with units 1/length. $1 / d$ is the scale over which convection moistens the environment to saturation.
+This is like an efficiency parameter, with large $d$ implying that the convection quickly moistens the environment. $1 / s$ is the water vapor lapse rate: water vapor decreases with altitude.
 After some algebra, the relative humidity can be approximated as
 $$
 RH = \frac{d}{d + s}.
 $$